Quick, easy, and better than the takeout version. What’s not to love about this delicious beef and broccoli recipe?

-- Heat 2 tablespoons of vegetable oil in a large skillet over medium high heat.
-Place the cornstarch and pepper in a medium sized bowl and stir to combine.
+- Heat 2 tablespoons of vegetable oil in a large skillet over medium-high heat.
+Place the cornstarch and pepper in a medium bowl and stir to combine.
 Add beef strips to the bowl and stir until strips are coated.3 tablespoons vegetable oil, 2 tablespoons cornstarch, 1/4 teaspoon black pepper, 1 pound top sirloin

-- Transfer beef strips to hot skillet and cook, stirring often to prevent sticking, until the meat is lightly browned and no longer pink in the enter, about 4-5 minutes.
-Remove beef from skillet and set aside.
+- Transfer the beef strips to the hot skillet and cook, stirring often to prevent sticking, until the meat is lightly brown and no longer pink in the center (about 4-5 minutes).
+Remove beef from the skillet and set it aside.

 - Reduce heat to medium and add the remaining tablespoon of oil.
-To this, add broccoli and garlic.
-Cook, stirring often, until the broccoli is tender, about 3-4 minutes).3 tablespoons vegetable oil, 1 pound fresh broccoli, 2 teaspoons minced garlic
+To this, add the broccoli florets and garlic.
+Cook, stirring often, until the broccoli is tender (about 3-4 minutes).3 tablespoons vegetable oil, 1 pound fresh broccoli, 2 teaspoons minced garlic

-- Return beef to skillet along with soy sauce and 1/3 cup water.
-Cook, stirring often, until sauce thickens, about 3-4 minutes.
+- Return beef to the skillet along with the soy sauce and a 1/3-cup of water.
+Cook, stirring often, until sauce thickens (about 3-4 minutes).
 Serve over hot cooked basmati rice or cauliflower rice.1/4 cup soy sauce

 You may also like these other beef dishes: